On November 6, 2018, the voters of Oklahoma overwhelmingly voted to pass Marsy’s Law.

 Jacqui Ford is an award-winning criminal defense attorney that has been helping Oklahoma City families deal with the consequences of violence and criminal activity for decades.
-If you need representation, Jaqui Ford Law can help.
+If you need representation, Jacqui Ford Law can help.

-Jaqui is also currently running for the office of Oklahoma City District Attorney, an office that she intends to hold with a passion for justice, community building, and helping local families.
+Jacqui is also currently running for the office of Oklahoma City District Attorney, an office that she intends to hold with a passion for justice, community building, and helping local families.

 If you would like to learn more, please visit Jacqui Ford Law today.